bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image029.png"
   style="width:50%"
-  alt="Adobe's Dreamweaver Web Editor." />
+  title="Adobe&apos;s Dreamweaver Web Editor" alt="Adobe&apos;s Dreamweaver Web Editor." />

 <p>Dreamweaver has a lot of other stuff built into it that you don&apos;t need, but it works
 perfectly fine as code editor if you want to use that as well.</p>